Gabrielius Landsbergis-Žemkalnis: Early life and education

 Landsbergis hailed from an old German Landsberg family that traced its roots to a ministerialis who lived in 1055 at the Werden Abbey.
 Their last name comes the Landsberg Castle in the Duchy of Berg which translates as "land mountain".
 Landsbergis translated the name to Lithuanian and used Žemkalnis as his last name from around 1890.

 Landsbergis was born in the family manor in Birželiai near Pumpėnai to Wincenty Landsberg and Rozalia Jasińska.
 His father died in 1857 leaving the family in a difficult financial situation; they relied on assistance provided by a local nobility committee.
 His family, including his mother, two elder brothers, and two uncles, participated in the Uprising of 1863.
 At the age of 10, Landsbergis moved to Mitau (Jelgava) and later attended Šiauliai Gymnasium but did not finish it.
 At the gymnasium, he became friends with Petras Vileišis who encouraged him to speak Lithuanian and support the Lithuanian National Revival.
 In 1870–1871, he studied at a telegraph school in Riga and got a job at the telegraph in Moscow in 1871.
-At the same time, he studied at the Moscow University and passed exams to become a lawyer.
+At the same time, he studied at the Imperial Moscow University and passed exams to become a lawyer.

 In 1878, he moved to Crimea where he was director of a telegraph station in Alupka.
 In 1884, he returned to Lithuania and lived in Joniškėlis and Linkavičiai village near Linkuva supervising the estates of the Karp family.
 There he became acquainted with Gabrielė Petkevičaitė-Bitė (his first wife in 1879–1880 was her cousin) and started contributing articles to Varpas and Ūkininkas, Lithuanian periodicals which were illegal in the Russian Empire due to the Lithuanian press ban.
 He contributed about 50 articles and correspondences on issues of the Lithuanian language in public life, relations of Lithuanians and other nationalities, Polonized Lithuanian nobility, education.
 Landsbergis' house became a meeting place of various Lithuanian intellectuals, including Vincas Kudirka, Jonas Jablonskis, Liudas Vaineikis, Antanas Kriščiukaitis, Jurgis Bielinis.
 In 1894, Pranas Mašiotas married Landsbergis' niece Marija Jasienskytė.